-The permanent exhibition at Bornholm Art Museum comprises art and craft art, all of which is associated in one way another with Bornholm.
+The permanent exhibition at Bornholm Art Museum comprises art and craft art, all of which is associated in one way or another with Bornholm.
 This includes paintings by renowned Bornholm painters Oluf Høst, Kristian Zahrtmann and Edvard Weie, but the works of quite a few modern artists also adorn walls and podiums.
 Besides the permanent exhibition, Bornholm Art Museum almost always hosts a special exhibition, and there are always activities for children.
-For instance, children can ‘hunt’ for animals in the works of art, watch a film in the museum cinema, take part in creative workshops, or cut, paste and design their own works of art.
+For instance, children can go on a unique ‘hunt’ for animals in the works of art, watch a film in the museum cinema, take part in creative workshops, or go exploring with one of the museum’s red suitcases, filled with interesting tasks.
 Admission is free for children and young people under 18.

 Bornholm Art Museum is a memorable experience for the whole family if you have even the slightest interest in art and architecture.